souzamarcelo/capopt/README.md

 3. Configure the parameter settings of *capopt*.
    + Create a file named `parameters-capopt.txt` in the project directory.
-   + Copy the content of [this file][default-parameters-capopt] and set the corresponding information (make sure to uncomment the properties you set).
+   + Copy the content of [this file](https://capopt.github.io/assets/files/parameters-capopt.txt) and set the corresponding information (make sure to uncomment the properties you set).

 4. Configure irace to call capopt as target runner.
    + Include `targetRunner = "./capopt/capopt.py"` in the `scenario.txt` file.